microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Assert.md

 The following parameters are accepted:

 - `inputObject` - The object being checked for the specified field.
 - `field` - The name of the field to check.
 This is a case insensitive compare.
-- `suffix` - One or more suffixes to compare the field value with.
+- `suffix` - A suffix or an array of suffixes to compare the field value with.
 Only one suffix must match.
+When an empty array of suffixes is specified or suffix is an empty string, `EndsWith` always passes.
 - `caseSensitive` (optional) - Use a case sensitive compare of the field value.
 Case is ignored by default.

 Reasons include:

 - _The parameter 'inputObject' is null._
 - _The parameter 'field' is null or empty._
+- _The parameter 'suffix' is null._
 - _The field '{0}' does not exist._
 - _The field value '{0}' is not a string._
 - _The field '{0}' does not end with '{1}'._